Healthy New Jersey

 • Identify critical research, evaluation, and data collection needs.

-New Jersey, and every other state, develops its own state-level version of the initiative each decade.
-For Healthy New Jersey 2020 (HNJ2020), New Jersey adopted the vision, mission, and overarching goals of Healthy People 2020 (HP2020) but tailored objectives to the health issues facing residents of New Jersey.
-While many of HNJ2020’s objectives are the same or similar to those of HP2020, there are also many in HNJ2020 that are not in HP2020 and vice versa.
-Additionally, the targets set for achievement by 2020 in Healthy New Jersey are based solely on New Jersey baseline data and therefore differ from the targets presented in HP2020 which are based on national-level data.
+New Jersey developed its own state-level version of the initiative each decade.
+For HNJ, New Jersey adopted the vision, mission, and overarching goals of HP but tailored objectives to the health issues facing residents of New Jersey.
+While many of HNJ’s objectives were the same or similar to those of HP, there are also many in HNJ that were not in HP and vice versa.
+Additionally, the targets set for achievement by the end of each decade in HNJ were based solely on New Jersey baseline data and therefore differed from the targets presented in HP which were based on national-level data.